harbik/scot/book/src/intro.md

 It also support the use of the new *cone fundamentals* based standard observers for colorimetric calculations.

-RCS is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
+rcs is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
 It is being developed by Gerard Harbers from *Harbers Bik LLC*.

 Why another color library?
 And why Rust?